 Can you think of a more unique gift and individual dedication to honour a friend or a close member of your family?

-BIOPAT is an initiative launched in December 1999 by the Deutschen Gesellschaft für Internationale Zusammenarbeit - GIZ Tropical Ecology Support Programme, in collaboration with the State Zoological Collection Munich (Zoologische Staatssammlung München - ZSM), the Alexander Koenig Zoological Research Institute and Museum, Bonn (Zoologische Forschungsinstitut und Museum Alexander Koenig - ZFMK), and the Senckenberg Centre for Biodiversity Research, Frankfurt am Main (Senckenberg Forschungsinstitut und Naturmuseum - SGN).
+BIOPAT is an initiative launched in December 1999 by well-known scientists of the State Zoological Collection Munich (Zoologische Staatssammlung München - ZSM), the Alexander Koenig Zoological Research Institute and Museum, Bonn (Zoologische Forschungsinstitut und Museum Alexander Koenig - ZFMK), the Senckenberg Centre for Biodiversity Research, Frankfurt am Main (Senckenberg Forschungsinstitut und Naturmuseum) and the former Tropenökologisches Begleitprogramm TÖB of the Deutsche Gesellschaft für Internationale Zusammenarbeit - GIZ.

 BIOPAT will use your donations...